Skip to content

 Female Patient with Tractional Alopecia

-It is usually caused by years of using hair clips and pins that grab your hair tightly for hours, even days at one time.
-And if your hairstyle wasn’t completely symmetrical, traction alopecia can cause uneven hairlines where hair fell out more on one part due to more physical stress.
+⚠️ It is usually caused by years of using hair clips and pins that grab your hair tightly for hours, even days, at one time.
+And if your hairstyle isn’t completely symmetrical, traction alopecia can cause uneven hairlines where hair falls out more on one part due to more physical stress.

 Failed Hair Transplants

-Hair transplant surgeries are real surgeries, and they’re prone to fail.
-Even if the surgery itself was a success, you’re not safe.
+Hair transplant surgeries, like any other type of surgery, are prone to fail by nature.
+Even if the surgery itself was a success, there is no guarantee that you’re safe without proper post-transplant care.

 Most hair transplant failures usually happen a few months following the medical procedure and consist of a significant amount of transplanted hair falling out of your scalp.